cs124/pa7-chatbot/README.md

 `recommend(user_ratings, ratings, k)`: This function should:
 - Input the **provided vector of the user's preferences** and a **pre-processed matrix of ratings by other users** (See the following section for details on pre-processing)
 - Use collaborative filtering to **compute and return** a list of the **k movie indices** with the highest recommendation score that the user hasn't seen.
 - For starter mode, you will implement and use item-item collaborative filtering, with **cosine similarity** and **NO rating normalization**.
+For the neighbor selection step, you can assume that all items rated by the user are used as neighbors (the final prediction is a weighted average of ratings on all interacted items).

 `binarize(ratings, threshold)`: Binarizes the ratings matrix (for more details, see the [movie database section](#your-movie-database-movielens)).
 This function should:
 - Replace all entries **above the threshold** with **1**